kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     $ getent group testgroup
     testgroup:x:2439676479:testunix

+> **HINT** Remember to also create unix password with something like
+> `kanidm account posix set_password --name idm_admin demo_user`.
+> Otherwise there will be no credential for the account to authenticate.

 ## PAM

 > **WARNING:** Modifications to pam configuration *may* leave your system in a state